dash-ka/R_app/README.md

- - "Explore" section allows two different display modes : the default one enables the user to learn the structure of the data, wheares the second one displays the summary statistics to support the user in her explorative analysis.
+ - "Explore" section allows two different display modes : the default one enables the user to learn the structure of the data, whereas the second one displays the summary statistics to support the user in her explorative analysis.

  - "Visualize" section enables a graphical representation of the feature relationships.